OpenVPN/openvpn/doc/man-sections/tls-options.rst

   The command can reject the connection by exiting with a non-zero exit code.

+--tls-crypt-v2-max-age n
+  Reject tls-crypt-v2 client keys that are older than n days or have no timestamp.

 --tls-exit
   Exit on TLS negotiation failure.
 This option can be useful when you only want to make one attempt at connecting, e.g. in a test or monitoring script.